We’re reader-supported; we may earn a commission from links in this article.

-As I myself don’t have a live camera to record birds, I did my own research previously and wrote a post on what time of day birds eat.
-Check the article if you’re keen!
+As I don’t have a live camera to record birds, I did my research previously and wrote a post on what time of day birds eat.

-Since birds frequent bird feeder up in the hundreds daily, we can expect that paint will gradually start to peel off from wear and tear of birds’ beaks and claws.
+Since birds frequent bird feeders in the hundreds daily, we can expect that paint will gradually start to peel off from the wear and tear of birds’ beaks and claws.

 Paint that is toxic can actually lead to more harm than good to the birds as it may poison and kill them over time.